-Walking through the illuminated streets of a big city, Lubich is struck by the lights, the graceful decorations, by so much wealth, but above all, by the absence of reference to the meaning of the first Christmas.
-And so she writes:
+As she walked down the streets of a big city, so full of lights and beautiful decorations, but also so much wealth, she was struck by the absence of any reference to the real meaning of Christmas.

-Since 1997, thousands of gen4 throughout the world have accepted Chiara’s invitation to bring Jesus back at the center of Christmas.
+In the years since 1997, thousands of Gen4 throughout the world have accepted Chiara’s invitation to bring Jesus back to the center of Christmas.

-Together with parents, friends and other members of the Movement, , they offer people plaster figures of the Child Jesus or nativity scenes of all kinds elaborated by themselves, in the streets and squares, in the markets, at local institutions, in schools together with the writing by Chiara Lubich entitled “They have dislodged Jesus”
+Together with their parents, friends and other members of the Movement, they go to busy shopping districts and offer people plaster ffigurines of Baby Jesus or nativity scenes that they make themselves.
+They stand along the streets, in city squares, in market places, in front of local institutions, at schools tand with each figurine, they give a copy of the meditation by Chiara Lubich entitled “They have evicted Jesus.”

 Welcome and gift

 “Not evicting Jesus“ also means “welcoming him”, especially in those who are poor and in need of help.
 Therefore, this project has the added dimension of giving a “gift”, of being aware of the needs of other people.
 And so every year the Gen4 use this project to raise money to help children in some part of the world, who, like Baby Jesus, lack the basic necessities of life.
 People who accept the gift of a Baby Jesus figurine, offered by the Gen4, often spontaneously donate money for children in need.

 Over the years, the values promoted by this “Baby Jesus project” – such as welcoming other people, bringing joy to everyone and being a gift to others – have been expressed in other ways.
 In particular, the Gen4 try to live the “Golden Rule” and share their toys with children who don’t have any or visit a home for the elderly to bring them joy, or give a smile or nice drawings to people who are lonely …